GaetanKarst/VersionUp/README.md

 1. Navigate to the `backend` directory.
 2. Create and activate a virtual environment: `python3 -m venv venv && source venv/bin/activate`
 3. Install dependencies: `pip install -r requirements.txt`
-4. Create a `.env` file from `.env.example` and add your Strava API credentials.
+4. Create a `.env` file and add your Strava and AI provider credentials.
+5. Download your `firebase-service-account.json` from the Firebase Console and place it in this directory.
 5. Run the server: `uvicorn main:app --reload`

 ### Frontend Setup

 1. Navigate to the `frontend` directory.
 2. Install dependencies: `npm install`
+3. Create a `.env.local` file and add your Firebase web app configuration keys (prefixed with `NEXT_PUBLIC_`).
 3. Run the development server: `npm run dev`